 Accuracy and Timeliness of the New Hire I-9 FormUsed to verify the identity and employment authorization of individuals hired for employment in the US, the I-9 Form is a crucial step for new hire onboarding.
-One of the most common oversights employers make is not completing the I-9 Form within 3 business days from hire date (first day of work).
-Although this seems like a small step in the onboarding process, by not submitting it on time, or incorrectly completing the form, your business can face fines.
+One of the most common oversights employers make is not completing the I-9 Form within three business days from the hire date (first day of work).
+Although this seems like a small step in the onboarding process, by not submitting it on time, or incorrectly completing the form, your cannabis business can face fines.

 Should you need further inspiration to address I-9 Forms timely and accurately, take a look at how fines can accumulate over time (www.ice.gov):

 Communication of Cannabis Job DescriptionJob descriptions outline the essential functions of the job, expectations, and in some cases, characteristics for success.
 They clearly communicate to candidates the talent you need at your cannabis operation, helping to filter out those that may not be a good fit.